sjmcpherson/Front-End-Developer-Learnings/Glossary.md

  - <strong>User Experience(UX)</strong> - User Experience is a broader which is inclusive yet distinct from the User Interface as it encompasses the way a person feels about using a product, system or service.
  - <strong>User Interface(UI)</strong> - The User Interface are the components which users interact with.

+###W
+ - <strong>Web Socket</strong> - Is a protocol for realtime two-way communication between a client & server over a standard TCP connection.